Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Results and Overview

 where

-\end{restatable} \begin{Remark} The above second variation formula is a further extension of $\Gamma$-convergence of the Allen--Cahn energy to the area functional, but now with the second variation converging to the second variation of area.
+for $K = K(C, \rho)$ as in \eqref{boundedGeometry}. \end{restatable} \begin{Remark} Equation \eqref{SecondVariationFormulaSobolevSmallEpsEqn} is a further extension of $\Gamma$-convergence of the Allen--Cahn energy to the area functional, but now with the second variation converging to the second variation of area.
 This contrasts with the results of Gaspar \cite{gaspar2020second} and Le \cite{le2011second}, where there is an extra term that obstructs the convergence of the second inner variation of the Allen--Cahn energy to the second variation of the area functional.
 Our result corresponds to the situation where the extra term in the second inner variation vanishes, and theorem \ref{SecondVarFormulaSmallEpsSobolevThm} additionally shows a precise control of the size of the error in $\eps$. \end{Remark} To prove \cref{SecondVarFormulaSmallEpsSobolevThm} we establish the following theorem on the linearized operator $\eps^2 \Delta_g - W''(u)$ (the content of which is contained in proposition \ref{NoLinearizedKernel}): \begin{restatable}{thmm}{LinearizedOperatorInverseThm} The operator $\Leu = \eps^2 \Delta_g - W''(u): H^1_{\eps, 0}(M^{\pm}) \to H^{-1}_{\eps}(M^{\pm})$ has a bounded inverse. \end{restatable} In particular, \cref{SecondVarFormulaSmallEpsSobolevThm} tells us that the second variation of $\BE_{\eps}$ for a critical point is $O(\eps)$ away from the second variation of area for a minimal surface.
-This leads to the following applications using the geometry of $Y$ \begin{restatable}{corr}{RicciStability} Suppose that $Y_{\eps}$ are a sequence of critical points to $\BE_{\eps}$ for all $\eps < \eps_0$ sufficiently small.
-Let $Y_{\eps} $ a $C^{2, \alpha}$ hypersurface and suppose that there exists an $\eps_0$ such that for all $\eps < \eps_0$ either one of the following hold \begin{itemize} \item The $\Ric$ curvature is bounded from below, i.e.
+This leads to the following applications using the geometry of $Y$ \begin{restatable}{corr}{RicciStability} Fix $C, \rho, c_0 > 0$ and $0 \leq \gamma < 1/2$.
+Suppose $Y$ is a $C^{2,\alpha}$ hypersurface with bounded geometry coefficients \eqref{boundedGeometry}, $C, \rho$.
+There exists an $\eps_0 = \eps_0(C, \rho, c_0, \gamma)$ such that if $Y$ is a $\BE_{\eps}$ critical point for $\eps < \eps_0$ and